Enferlain/kuro_ui/PROGRESS_LOG.md

     - **Resize Freeze**: Modified `useNodeLOD` to "freeze" the LOD state while a node is being resized.
 This prevents the node from flickering between "Card" and "Detailed" views if the user crosses the size threshold mid-drag.

 ---
+---

+## Entry: November 26, 2025

+### 1. Cascading Node Collision
+- **Problem**: Previously, collision detection was limited to a single layer of interaction.
+Dragging Node A into Node B would push Node B, but if Node B then overlapped with Node C, Node C would remain stationary.
+This created unnatural overlaps in dense layouts.
+- **Solution**: Implemented a recursive "wave propagation" algorithm for collision detection.
+    - **Logic**: When a node moves (due to drag or push), it is added to a queue.
+The system iteratively checks if these moved nodes collide with any others, propagating the force through the graph.
+    - **Safety**: Added a `MAX_ITERATIONS` limit (10) to prevent infinite loops or performance degradation in complex cycles.
+    - **Consistency**: Applied the same cascading logic to both drag and resize operations.
+- **Result**: A true "physical" feel where pushing a node into a cluster causes the entire cluster to shuffle and reorganize naturally, maintaining the defined padding between all elements.